mflatt/rhombus-prototype/shrubbery/0000-shrubbery.md

        universe
 ```

-As a special rule, if the block that would be created by `:` has one
+A `:` is not allowed to create a block that has just one group that is
-group that is itself a block, then `:` does not create a new block.
+itself a block.
+Consequently, a `:` is not allowed just before `{`,
-This rule is consistent with the effect of `:` at the end of a line
+just before another `:`, or at the end of a line that is followed by
-before an indented block (since inserting a blank line has no effect),
-but it generalizes by allowing an optional `:` before an explicit `{`.
-In fact, any number of optional `:`s can appear.
-All of the following
-groups are the same:
+an indented line.

 ```
-hello
-  world
-  universe
+// Not allowed
 hello:
   world
   universe

+// Not allowed
 hello: {world; universe}

-hello: : : : : world
+// Not allowed
-               universe
+hello:: world universe
 ```

 This special rule for `:` means that you don't have to worry about
 whether a `:` is redundant or whether it creates some subtle or
 important extra layer of blocking.

-There's one additional special rule for `:`.
-If a `:` appears at the
-end of a group, then it forces an empty block.
-This extra rule ensures
-that a `:` doesn't just disappear if there's no content after it.
-For
-example `(void:)` is the same as `(void {})`, not `(void)`.
+It's either needed or explicitly
+disallowed.

 The correspondence among blocks created `:`, indentation, and `{}`
 means that a programmer can choose between single-line forms using